MozillaSecurity/octo/README.md

 Octo's future aims to be a stable, well-tested and well-documented standard library for fuzzing in a JavaScript environment.

-## Note
-The ES6 branch is under active development while we are incorporating it with our existing fuzzers.

 ## Playbook

 https://runkit.com/posidron/octo-js-playbook